Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 33° 6.73′ N, 86° 35.63′ W. Marker is in Shelby, Alabama, in Shelby County.
-Marker is at the intersection of County Route 308 and County Route 42, on the left when traveling east on County Route 308.
+It is at the intersection of County Route 308 and County Route 42, on the left when traveling east on County Route 308.
 Touch for map.
 Marker is at or near this postal address: 10268 Hwy 42, Shelby AL 35143, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Machine Shop Smoke Stack (a few steps from this marker); Calera & Shelby Railroad (about 500 feet away, measured in a direct line); Shelby County Courthouse (approx. 4.6 miles away); Columbiana, Alabama (approx. 4.6 miles away); Shelby Furnaces (approx. 4.6 miles away); Shelby County War Memorial (approx. 4.7 miles away); Shelby Springs Confederate Cemetery (approx. 5.2 miles away); To The Memory of General Jackson (approx. 8.3 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: Machine Shop Smoke Stack (a few steps from this marker); Calera & Shelby Railroad (about 500 feet away, measured in a direct line); Shelby County Courthouse (approx. 4.6 miles away); Columbiana, Alabama (approx. 4.6 miles away); Shelby Furnaces (approx. 4.6 miles away); Shelby County War Memorial (approx. 4.7 miles away); Shelby Springs Confederate Cemetery (approx. 5.2 miles away); To The Memory of General Jackson (approx. 8.3 miles away).
 Touch for a list and map of all markers in Shelby.

 Also see . . .
-Shelby Iron Works Park.
+Shelby Iron Works Park

 Paid Advertisement